Instagram Reels vs TikTok: Which is Better for Music Promotion?

 • Cross-content ecosystem: Reels integrates seamlessly with Stories, posts, and your profile — giving fans multiple touchpoints.

-• Older, higher-spending demographic: Instagram skews slightly older (25-44), which can mean more purchasing power for merch and tickets.
+• Broad, high-spending demographic: Strong 25-44 presence means more purchasing power for merch and tickets.

 • Better for brand partnerships: Brands still prefer Instagram for influencer collaborations and sponsored content.